• Skip to primary navigation

 Saint-Pierre la Vieille Church

-Originally built in the 15th century and later restored.
+Originally built in the 15th century and subsequently restored.

-We have always enjoyed the church towers of western Normandy.
-They are basic but quite elegant, we think.
+We’ve always enjoyed the church towers of western Normandy.
+They’re basic but quite elegant, we think.

-But this church was more surprising with its 5 large windows on each side.
+But this church was more surprising, with 5 large windows on each side.

 As we walked towards it, we were fascinated by the structure.